pactus-project/pactus/CONTRIBUTING.md

   * Incorrect: "Unable to connect to server"
   * Incorrect: "unable to connect to server."

-Before submitting a pull request, please run the following commands to ensure there are no issues:
+The following commands are available in the Makefile:

+- `make devtools` installs required development tools.
-- `make fmt` will format the code according to the Go standards.
+- `make fmt` formats the code according to the Go standards.
-- `make check` will run various checks on the code, including formatting and linting.
+- `make check` runs various checks on the code, including formatting and linting.
-- `make test`  will run the tests to ensure that all functionality is working as intended.
+- `make test` runs the tests to ensure that all functionality is working as intended.
+- `make proto` regenerates the corresponding code if you have made any changes to the proto buffer files.

 ## Commit guidelines